-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, Ellington Infant School recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - When supporting a trans or gender questioning child, the schools will consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child), including any clinical advice that is available and how to address wider vulnerabilities such as the risk of bullying.
-Schools should refer to our Guidance for Schools and Colleges in relation to Gender Questioning Children, when deciding how to proceed - Ellington Infant School recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-LGBT education is included within our Relationships Education/ Relationship and Sex Education and Health Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space that facilitates a culture where children can speak out or share any concerns.
+- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, St Thomas' recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - When supporting a trans or gender questioning child, the school will consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare

+- circumstances where involving parents would constitute a significant risk of harm to the child), including any clinical advice that is available and how to address wider vulnerabilities such as the risk of bullying. - St Thomas' recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+LGBT education is included within our Relationships Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space that facilitates a culture where children can speak out or share any concerns.